VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

   print(var_one)
 end
 ```
-* Add line break before a operator in multi-line construct
+* Add line break before an operator in multi-line construction
 ```
 -- bad: operators sit far away from their operands income = gross_wages +